Results Registry

 OutcomeNot yet run.

 ControlNull hypothesis: heat signatures from neural activity are accounted for entirely by metabolic processes, with no Landauer contribution detectable above metabolic noise.
-Control condition: non-information-processing baseline activity in same tissue preparation.
 Key discriminant: heat should correlate with information processing rate, not just metabolic rate.

 CompliancePre-registration Pending